Digital Accessibility Committee

 Make your hyperlinks descriptive

-for example, rather than writing "watch the cat video here," format it like "Watch the cat video here." that way, a blind user knows the link is to a cat video, rather than just the word "here"
+For example, rather than writing "watch the cat video here," format it like "Watch the cat video." that way, a blind user knows the link is to a cat video, rather than just the word "here."

 Events